project-akri/akri/docs/proposals/zeroconf.md

 ## Why Zeroconf?

 Zeroconf is a useful mechanism to publish services that have not only names (e.g. `device-123456`) but simple metadata (e.g. `_elevators._udp`) and limited textual data for e.g. labels.
-This permits scenarios where an Akri Broker implementation would want to query an e.g. building network to find its e.g. elevators and interact with these.
-The Broker would encapsulate the (proprietary protocol and) functionality needed to interact with the elevators and, thanks to Akri, would be able to expose these (elevators) as perhaps REST-based or gRPC-based services to Kubernetes applications.
+This permits scenarios where the Akri Zeroconf protocol could be configured to access e.g. a building's network and, using discovery find services representing e.g. its elevators and create Broker instances for each of the elevators.
+Akri would provide configuration information for each elevator to each Broker instance.
+Each Broker would encapsulate the (proprietary protocol and) functionality needed to interact with an elevator and could expose elevator functionality as REST-based or gRPC-based (or some other RPC mechanism) services to Kubernetes applications.

 ## Background